 If fish passage at hydroelectric dams can kill juvenile salmon and steelhead migrating to the ocean, why not devise a means of keeping the fish away from the dams?
 It’s a simple proposition, and it is at the heart of various fish-passage techniques that have been tried with varying degrees of success at the big dams on the lower Snake and Columbia rivers.

 One idea that never caught on despite repeated proposals in various configurations, was to build a migratory channel around the dams for the fish.
 One variation was to build a canal along the shoreline; another was to install a floating tube in the river, presumably connecting to the bypass systems at each dam.
 Each proposal suffered the same flaws — how to get salmon into the tube or canal and keep them there; how to keep water moving through the devices and keep predators out of them; how to create a “natural” migration experience for the tiny fish, which tend to rest and feed during daylight hours and migrate primarily at night; and how to ensure the fish obtain nutrients and other ecological cues and services that are fundamental to the salmon life cycle.
-The U.S. Army Corps of Engineers studied various options and, in a report issued in 1994, determined that all such migratory canal and pipeline proposals would be eliminated from further consideration because of the concerns and uncertainties about biological impacts.
+The U.S. Army Corps of Engineers studied various options and, in the Columbia River System Configuration Study Phase 1 Report, issued in 1994, determined that all such migratory canal and pipeline proposals would be eliminated from further consideration because of the concerns and uncertainties about biological impacts.